Anti-Aging SkinCare Routine

 Theraderm Fruit Lactic Acid Skin Exfoliator

-Moisturize - But before you do layer your moisturizer with hyaluronic acid for extra hydration and to reduce the look of fine lines.
+Before you use your favorite moisturizer, apply a generous film of hyaluronic acid for extra hydration and to reduce the look of fine lines.

 Hyaluronic acid is one of the best anti-aging skincare products for older skin and should be in your skincare routine.
 Hormonal changes, less active oil glands, loss of collagen are a common cause of dry dull skin.

-For better results, consider adding a layer of hyaluronic acid under your moisturizer.
-Hyaluronic acid works much better when there is a layer of moisturizer on top.
+For better results, add a layer of hyaluronic acid under your moisturizer.

 For maximum hydration (and repair), consider moisturizers that contain plant oils.
-Some studies also indicate that plant oils can help with skin elasticity - especially in premenopausal skin.
-1
+Some studies also indicate that plant oils can help with skin elasticity, especially in premenopausal skin.

 Best Moisturizers